cliosight/Docs/README.md

 	2. [Sending follow-up emails](#followup_workflow)

 ## SQL Interface for Structured Data <a name="sql"></a>
-Cliosight is a robust platform that offers support for various leading database servers, including MySQL, Postgres, and MS SQL.
+Cliosight is a robust platform that offers support for various leading database servers, including MySQL, Postgres, and Microsoft SQL server.
 Additionally, it will seamlessly integrate with popular cloud data services such as AWS Dynamo DB, Azure Cosmos DB, and Google BigQuery.
-Our SQL interface empowers users to perform a wide range of analytical operations, encompassing both in-house and user-owned databases.
+Our SQL interface enables users to perform a wide range of analytical operations, encompassing both in-house and user-owned databases.
 As we continue to evolve, we plan to expand our compatibility to encompass emerging data sources, including distributed ledgers, in future releases.

 ## Support for Multiple Data Sources <a name="datasources"></a>
-Paid users of our platform will enjoy the flexibility of utilizing multiple data sources by saving configurations for each source.
-These configurations can be created for databases within the account or user-owned virtual machines.
+Paid users of our platform will be able to include multiple data sources by saving the configuration of each source in a single account.
+These configurations can be created for in-built databases or user-owned virtual machines.
 Cloud database instances like Google Cloud SQL and Azure SQL Server are also supported.
-Schemas created within an account are segregated based on the datasources.
+Schemas created are segregated based on these datasources.
 Users on the free tier will have access to **only one** in-house MySQL database with a **shared connection pool**.

-One of the advantages of being a paid user is the significantly faster upload speed for large volumes of data.
-This is made possible by dedicated resources allocated specifically for paid accounts, ensuring efficient data transfer and processing.
-Data import option provided along with forms will allow uploading bulk data from CSV files to be entered into database tables.
+One other advantage of being a paid user is the significantly faster upload speed for large volumes of data.
+This is made possible by dedicating resources  specifically for paid accounts, ensuring efficient data transfer and processing.
+Data import option provided along with forms will allow uploading bulk data from CSV files.
 On the other hand, the data from a report can be downloaded in the same format.

 Example of a datasource definition:
 ```json